wchy1993/Single-Shot-Multibox-Detection-with-CUDA/README.md

 ## Dependencies

-- OpenCV: For image processing and manipulation.
+- OpenCV: For image processing and manipulation.（4.3）
 - CUDA: For GPU-accelerated operations.
+(11.0)
 - CUDNN: Deep neural network library to boost the training and inference process with NVIDIA GPUs.
+(8.0)

 ## Reference